xregistry/spec/core/spec.md

 value of `true`.

-Note that if the Resource's `hasdocument` model attribute has a value of `false` then the "Resource contents" will be the xRegistry metadata for the default Version - same as in the [Retrieving a Resource as Metadata](#retrieving-a-resource-as-metadata) section but without the explicit usage of the `meta` query parameter.
+Note that if the Resource's `hasdocument` model attribute has a value of `false` then the "Resource document" will be the xRegistry metadata for the default Version - same as in the [Retrieving a Resource as Metadata](#retrieving-a-resource-as-metadata) section but without the explicit usage of the `meta` query parameter.